thaddeus002/yghh/README.md

     $ sudo chmod 2775 /var/www/htdocs

 ### configure web access to the repositories (only need for anonymous clone)

+As `/var/www/htdocs` is not below the root directory of our web server, we must access it by a symlink or an alias.
+Here we use the alias `yanngit`, so the repositories will be under `http://example.com/yanngit/`.

 Add to the file `/etc/apache2/apache.conf` :